Procedures

 If unemployment, etc., benefits are received

 As a rule, while the person is receiving unemployment benefits, it is unlikely that he or she "is living mainly on the income of the insured individual," so he or she will not be recognized as a dependent.
+However, these individuals may qualify as a dependent if the amount of unemployment benefits is small*.
+In addition, individuals who are waiting for benefits or who are in a benefit restriction period can qualify as dependents because they have no income.

 Procedure